cColds/puyo-puyo-tetramemo/README.md

 # Puyo Puyo Tetramemo

-A React memory card app [Puyo Puyo Tetris](https://puyonexus.com/wiki/Puyo_Puyo_Tetris_2) themed game featuring over 40 unique characters.
+A React memory card app [Puyo Puyo Tetris](https://puyonexus.com/wiki/Puyo_Puyo_Tetris_2) themed game featuring 40 unique characters.
 Cards start at 4, but increase by 2 with unique cards each time.
 Your goal is to click all the cards without clicking it more than once to win the game.

 [Live Demo](https://ccolds.github.io/puyo-puyo-tetramemo/)